MrSachinGoyal/python_programming/README.md

 ## Introduction
 In this repository, I have documented my journey in learning and practicing Python programming.
-You will find assignments and exercises related to various Python libraries and modules, including core Python concepts, OOPs concepts, NumPy, Pandas, Matplotlib, and more.
+You will find assignments and exercises related to various Python libraries and modules, including core Python concepts, OOPs concepts, NumPy, Pandas, Matplotlib, and Data Structures and Algorithms.

 ## Contents
 Here's a list of various Python topics that I explored and learn: